 No one wants, or should want a bright “unnatural” daytime appearing light, which is that of a 4,000k LED light.
-Unfortunately, most all of the new LED lights installed these days are 4000k, which is damaging to human health, wildlife and the natural world.
+Unfortunately, most all of the new LED lights installed these days are 4,000k or even brighter, which is damaging to human health, wildlife and the natural world.
 Unfortunately this light has now become the standard for lighting not only cities, but also for rural and even quiet residential streets.

 Back to the lighting in Matthews: Many of the lights have back-shields which eliminate unnecessary light shining into house windows.
 This is a great feature.
 Proper outdoor lighting should direct light where it’s needed only, downward and with a shield to avoid excess glare.